Sultaneous/fsm/README.md

 #### Part 1 -> Create an FSM Diagram
 Before starting to code, you should create a diagram containing each state, their triggers and which states they transition to.

+The following diagram is an example only.
+Later, we will design a diagram for a basic network handshake protocol, and convert it to an FSM machine using **fsm-gen**.
 ![Example FSM Diagram](https://github.com/Sultaneous/fsm/blob/master/assets/example_FSM_diagram.png "Example FSM Diagram")

 #### Part 2 -> Convert FSM Diagram to code